benjystanton/benjystanton.github.io/src/posts/2020-11-01-weeknotes–series-04-episode-02.md

 categories: weeknotes swirrl design ux data accessibility
 ---

-<p class="lede">Notes about wireframing, checking accessibility with CSS off, the user-centred design and data community, and designing in the open.</p>
+<p>Notes about wireframing, checking accessibility with CSS off, the user-centred design and data community, and designing in the open.</p>

 ## Wireframing design workflow